Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+#### Version 2.0.30.1 (2012-2-20)

+* Modified the "filter" widget to disable the input window instead of setting it with display none.
+Now the input is disabled and a "disabled" class is applied to allow for further styling.

 #### Version 2.0.30 (2012-2-20)

 * Fixed the total mess I just made with the addWidget init functionality...
 I need a vacation :P